 It is important to think about the security threats that come with technology as it develops and becomes more ingrained in our daily lives.
 This is particularly true for operational technology (OT) systems, which are used to manage and control vital infrastructure, including factories and power plants.

 An OT system’s attack surface describes the different ways that it might be accessed or used by cybercriminals.
 A security breach could have disastrous results because of the growing reliance on OT technologies.

-In this article, we will examine the various facets of the OT security attack surface, including typical flaws and recommended defense strategies.
+In this article, we will examine the various facts of the OT security attack surface, including typical flaws and recommended defense strategies.
 Additionally, we’ll talk about the significance of taking preventative action to lower risk and the function that cybersecurity experts have in protecting OT systems.

-What is OT Security surface attack?
+What is an OT Security surface attack?

 The whole region of a system or organization that is vulnerable to hacking is known as the “attack surface.”
 It consists of all the points of entry that a stranger could utilize to access the system.
 Once connected to your network, the user could alter or download information to damage your system.
 It is simpler to defend your organization to reduce your attack surface.

 A smart initial step to lowering or defending your attack surface is to perform a surface analysis.

 A wide attack surface has numerous areas where an unauthorized individual would be able to access sensitive data, including financial records, personally identifiable information (PII) for employees and customers, secret product or sales information, and more.